DigiNode-Tools/diginode-tools/docs/rpi_setup_step6_run_diginode_setup.md

 ![Customize DigiNode Setup](/images/macos_setup_6_1c.png)

 Once you reach the main menu, choose to install a 'Full DigiNode' and press return.
+DigiNode Setup will then start to download and configure the required software.

 ![Full Install in DigiNode Setup](/images/macos_setup_6_1d.png)

-DigiNode Setup will start to download and configure the required software.

-When prompted whether to use uPnP for portwarding, make a note of the port numbers you need to forward on your router.
+When asked whether to use uPnP for portforwarding, choose 'Setup Manually'.
+Before doing so, make a note of the port numbers.

-Choose 'Setup Manually'.
-This tutorial will be covering how to do this in Step 7.
+In Step 7, you will learn how to forward these ports on your router.

 ![Port Forwarding in DigiNode Setup](/images/macos_setup_6_1e.png)